tom-seddon/beeb/README.md

 # adf_create

-Create an ADFS disk image from a folder of DFS-style .inf files.
+Create an ADFS disk image from a set of DFS-style .inf files.

 Files in `$` will be placed in the ADFS root, and additional directories will be created to hold DFS files in other directories as required.

+Specify file order in the same way as `ssd_create.py`.